fasakinhenry/jobsearch/README.md

 This project is a JobSearch application built with Reac, Tailwind and Appwrite.
 It allows users to search for jobs, view job details, and apply for jobs directly through the app.

+## Why we built Joblier

+From my personal experience, the best ways to get jobs are by following three startegies that works 100% of the time.
+These strategies are:

+1. Building your skills
+2. Connecting with people
+3. Building your reputation

+These steps are really explanatory and these three concepts must be mastered so you can regarded when it comes to Job.

+It is advisable that you build your skills and then connect with people and build your reputation as a good and knowledgeable person that can be trusted with Jobs and would deliver with satisfaction.
+You can do all at once and that's why we built Joblier.

+Joblier aims to help you get the hang of these three concepts all at a time with the best user experience for everyone.
+Both the employers and people searching for Jobs.

 ## Features

 - Search for jobs by keyword, location, and category